 A shell company has two meanings.

 In the securities law context, it means a company that no longer has business activities, although it once did have business activities, hence it is now a “shell” of its former self, as in “an empty shell.”
 In the public company context and in the securities law context, a shell company is used for the listing or re-listing process, or when there is a change of material business activities.
-There is nothing the matter with this type of, or reference to, a shell company.

 If a person sets up a company in the Cayman Islands, it is not necessarily a “shell company.”
 It all depends upon how the company is organized in a structural sense and what it is used for.

 The key to determining whether a shell company was established with a criminal intent, or is used criminally or to obfuscate ownership for a criminal intent, is to look at beneficial ownership.
 Not all companies created to obfuscate ownership are criminal either – many people who run companies purposely use nominees to protect their privacy.
 Famous people do this, for example.